mlflow/mlflow-torchserve/examples/README.md

 6.`TextClassification` - Demonstrates training of TextClassification example and deployment of the model using using MLflow-torchserve **python plugin**

 7.`Titanic` - Demonstrates training of titanic dataset using pytorch and deploying the model using mlflow-torchserve plugin.
 This example illustrates the validation using `captum` library.

+8. `cifar10` - Training and deploying image classification model with cifar10 dataset using mlflow-torchserve plugin.